lazyremixmanordummyplayinggmod/KitsModFolder/README.md

 There you can learn how to use the 212 PlayState funcions in your mod!

 ## Mobile Credits:
-* Lily - Head Porter of Psych Engine Mobile.
+* Homura - Head Porter of Psych Engine Mobile.
 * Karim - Second Porter of Psych Engine Mobile.
 * Moxie - Helper of Psych Engine Mobile.